Padstow harbour at golden hour with fishing boats moored along the quay and the Camel estuary opening out behind.

 Padstow · North Coast

 Padstow is a small town carrying a big reputation.
-The harbour itself is busy in summer and quiet by late September; the surrounding lanes turn over from car-free in winter to gridlocked by August half-term.
-Where you stay in this corner of north Cornwall shapes everything else about the trip — whether you're walking to dinner or driving twenty minutes, whether the kids wake up to surf or to bobbing fishing boats, whether you ever sit in a queue for the Camel Trail bike hire.
+The harbour is busy by 11am in summer and quiet by late September; the surrounding lanes turn over from car-free in winter to gridlocked by August half-term.
+Where you stay in this corner of north Cornwall shapes everything else about the trip — whether you're walking to dinner, whether the children wake up to surf or to bobbing fishing boats, whether you ever sit in a queue for the Camel Trail bike hire.

-The strongest pattern: Padstow itself rewards short-stay, food-led visits; the surrounding villages reward longer self-catering breaks with beach access.
+The strongest pattern after a year of trips here: Padstow itself rewards short food-led visits; the surrounding villages reward longer self-catering breaks with beach access.
 Trevone, Constantine, Treyarnon and Harlyn form a chain of bays west of town that each have their own character and a small clutch of cottages.
 Across the Camel estuary, Rock and Polzeath play a different game entirely — sailing, beach houses, and a quieter pace, with a passenger ferry that closes the loop at peak season.

 Padstow harbour & town